-3.4 Ban on ancillary activities
+3.4 Prohibition of additional activities

 Without prior written approval from the employer, you may not work for other employers, do business for your own account or act as an agent for others.

 Approval will not be withheld, unless the employer can demonstrate that this could be detrimental or give rise to a conflict of interests.